kamadorueda/four-shells/front/src/components/docs/Home.md

 Software that is built with Nix is [reproducible](https://reproducible-builds.org), which means that different builds of the **same software** will produce the **same outputs**.

-Normally the same project is build many times by different people:
+Normally **the same software is build many times** by different people:

 - Developers
 - Continuous integration system